kokhnovich/vk-liker/README.md

 BTW, if your favourive one is group, write the id with minus value, like "-22079806" will like all post by "https://vk.com/officialpages"

 P.S. after many likes you need to handle captcha by your own hands :)
+P.S. you can change TIMEOUT variable to decrease the probability of captcha.